 A place for the house has been chosen very well.
-Just recently opened a permanent Trinity Bridge/ Troisky most, which connects St. Petersburg island/ Peterburgsky ostrov with the Palace naberezhnaya.
-At the same time, the southern coast of the island has been landscaped, turned into a granite Petrovskaya naberezhnaya.
-It was here, on a site overlooking the Summer Garden/ Letny sad and the old houses on the other bank of the Neva, a new palace was decided to build.
-It is obvious that the Grand Duke purchased this site before work of Petrovskaya naberezhnaya device started.
-He was the only one who did not agree to provide territory for the storage of construction materials.
-Nikolai Nikolaevich was suggested getting neighboring, larger allotment, but he did not agree.
+Just a little before the permanent Trinity Bridge/Troitsky most, which connects Petrograd island/Petrogradsky ostrov with the Palace Embankment/Dvortsovaya naberezhnaya, was opened.
+At the same time, the southern coast of the island was landscaped, turned into a granite Petrovskaya naberezhnaya.
+It was here, on a site overlooking the Summer Garden/ Letniy Sad and the old houses on the other bank of the Neva, where a new palace was decided to build.
+It is obvious that the Grand Duke had purchased this site before the work of Petrovskaya naberezhnaya improvement started.
+He was the only one who did not agree to provide his territory for the storage of construction materials.
+Nikolai Nikolaevich was offered neighboring, larger allotment, but he did not agree.
 The builders had to build embankment directly from waterside, avoid the Great possession.

-The architect A. Hrenov, who built in 1909 next six-stored profitable building (Petrovskaya ulitsa, 3), designed the palace.
-Construction of the Grand Duke Nikolai Nikolaevich the Younger palace was from 1910 to 1913.
-The main facades from the Neva River/reka Neva and Trinity Square/Troitskaya ploshchad sides were decorated in neoclassical style and yard facade and main entrance-in the Art Nouveau style.
-Marble, Karelian birch, gilded bronze and stucco used trimming interiors.
+The architect A. Hrenov, who built in 1909 nearby six-stored profitable building (Petrovskaya ulitsa, 3), designed the palace.
+The construction of the Grand Duke Nikolai Nikolaevich the Younger palace lasted from 1910 to 1913.
+The main facades from the Neva River/reka Neva and Trinity Square/Troitskaya ploshchad sides were decorated in the neoclassical style and the yard facade and the main entrance-in the Art Nouveau style.
+Marble, Karelian birch, gilded bronze and stucco used for trimming interiors.
 Front staircase leading to the second floor allowed entering the Dining room, Living room and Study.
-The third floor has contained decorated in the Empire style living quarters.
-Main part of the furniture for the palace was carried out at the factory of F. Meltzer.
+The third floor has contained living quarters decorated in the Empire style.
+The main part of the furniture for the palace was carried out at the factory of F. Meltzer.

 From February 1917 to May 1918 in the mansion housed the Investigative Law Commission All-Russian Central Executive Committee, then – the Commission of Inquiry Military Revolutionary Committee.
 There one of the first revolutionary tribunals sat.
 The first session of the Tribunal took place on 28 November 1917.
 One of the leaders of the Cadet Party Countess S.V.
 Panina and former leader of the extreme right-wing monarchists V.M.
 Purishkevich were judged.
 The first got public censure, and the second - a small period in prison.

-After the restoration in 1985, there was a new entrance to palace from embankment side.
+After the restoration in 1985, there appeared a new entrance to the palace from embankment side.
 The building became the Wedding Palace.
-In 2000 here, the residence of the Plenipotentiary Representative of RF President in the North-West Federal District was located.
+In 2000 here the residence of the Plenipotentiary Representative of RF President in the North-West Federal District was located.

-- Address: St.Pererburg, Petrovskaya emb., 2
+- Address: St.Pererburg, Petrovskaya nab., 2, building 1